Ritika-Agrawal811/TA-AC-BACKEND-express-fundamentals-TNaaac/block-BNaabo/index.md

 - now request from browser on `/images/img1.jpg`
 - see whether img1.jpg is being served or not ?

+-- Yes the img1.jpg is being served on the path `/images/img1.jpg`

 2. Add css in public and check whether accessible or not.

+-- Yes it is accessible